NGS 2017 Glasgow

 |CONF + WORKSHOP – Industry||660 GBP||750 GBP||810 GBP|

 |WORKSHOP ONLY – Student & Academic||240 GBP||240 GBP||240 GBP|

-Prices above are inclusive of 20% VAT: If you are registering from a European Institution/Company, you do not have to pay VAT.
-Please enter your Institution/Company VAT number in the checkout page and the 20% VAT charge will be automatically removed.
+The prices above are inclusive of 20% VAT: If you are registering from a European Institution/Company (excluding the UK), you do not have to pay VAT.
+Please enter your Institution/Company VAT number at time of booking and the 20% VAT charge will be automatically removed.
 If you do not enter a valid VAT number, 20% VAT will be included in your fee.

 IMPORTANT NOTES ON PRICING – PLEASE READ

 WHAT’S INCLUDED: the registration fees above include full access to the conference, delegate bag, coffee, refreshments and lunch.

 DRINKS RECEPTION: this is also included in the registration fee and it will take place at City Chambers at the end of day 1 of the conference (16th May)

 DINNER: the networking dinner at a local restaurant is not included in the registration fees and can be purchased at time of booking.

 DISCOUNTS: we can offer discounts for 3 or more people attending from the same Institution/Company.
 Please contact us if you would like to find out more.